CrucialVansh/COMP9417-Group-Project/Anujan/UnexpectedModelPerf/README.md

 2. **Label Shifting**
 Where p(y) changes but p(x | y) stays the same.
-So class priors change but the way the class 'looks' - that is what the features look like - remains the same.
+So class priors change but the way the class 'looks' - that is what the features look like for each class - remains the same.
 Only be applied to y --> x problems - where the class of y affects the features x.
 I believe this is relevant to our task.

 3. **Concept Shifting**